rust-lang/rust-by-example/src/custom_types/enum.md

 # Enums

 The `enum` keyword allows the creation of a type which may be one of a few different variants.
-Any variant which is valid as a `struct` is also valid as an `enum`.
+Any variant which is valid as a `struct` is also valid in an `enum`.

 ```rust,editable